-The National Office of Relationships Scotland supports the network of 22 local counselling and mediation services, and 45 child contact centres.
+The National Office of Relationships Scotland supports the network of 22 counselling and mediation member services, and 45 child contact centres.
 We provide training, development and quality assurance of our practitioners and services.
 We are a national voice for relationship services and we influence political and legislative policy development in the area of family support.

 We wholeheartedly support the principle of equal opportunities and oppose all forms of unlawful and unfair discrimination on the grounds of colour, race, nationality, culture, religion or belief, age, ethnic or national origin, sex, sexual orientation, gender reassignment, marital / civil partnership status, pregnancy or maternity, disability, or socio-economic group.